Irina-Camelia Begu: 2023–2024: First WTA 1000 quarterfinal since 2016, Romanian No. 1

 and 27th seed Linda Nosková.
 Her run was ended in the third round by Varvara Gracheva.

-Begu won the 2024 Montreux Nestlé Open, defeating Petra Marčinko in the final.
+Begu won the 2024 Montreux Open, defeating Petra Marčinko in the final.

-At the 2024 China Open she recorded a first round over wildcard Ye-Xin Ma, before losing her next match to 17th seed Mirra Andreeva As a result, she returned to the top 100 in the WTA singles rankings.
+At the China Open, she recorded a first-round win over wildcard Ma Ye-Xin, before losing her next match to 17th seed Mirra Andreeva As a result, she returned to the top 100 in the WTA singles rankings.

 Wins over wildcard Lucciana Pérez Alarcón, Emiliana Arango, eighth seed Anca Todoni and qualifier Tina Smith saw Begu reach the final at the 2024 WTA 125 Cali Open, where she defeated Veronika Erjavec to take the title.